Essence is usually a routine layer

 Serum should answer a clearer job

-A serum usually earns its place when it targets one more specific need: brightness, texture, barrier support, or a single active direction.
+A serum usually earns its place when it targets one more specific need: brightness, visible texture, barrier support, or a single active direction.
 If the job is vague, the serum is probably not the place to start.
+Good serum use begins with one question you can name, not a hope that a smaller bottle must be more important.
+A serum should be easier to judge because the intended change is narrower.

 Do not add both for one unclear concern

 The mistake is adding essence and serum because both sound advanced.
-Choose an essence when your routine needs hydration and texture support.
+Choose one category first and test one variable at a time.
+Choose an essence when your routine needs hydration, slip, and texture support.
 Choose a serum when the routine already works but one concern still needs a sharper tool.
+If you cannot explain the difference between the two jobs in your own routine, skip one and keep the routine readable.

 Use texture and frequency as the tie-breaker

+Texture is the final tie-breaker.
 If a watery essence makes you more consistent, that matters.
-If a serum makes the routine feel heavy or confusing, it may be too early.
-The better category is the one you can use predictably without crowding the rest of the routine.
+If a serum makes the routine feel heavy, sticky, or confusing, it may be too early.
+The better category is the one you can use predictably without crowding cleanser, moisturizer, sunscreen, or any treatment your skin already understands.
+The category name matters less than whether the step lowers friction on an ordinary day.